Dasha Mart Sizzles In Blue Bikini That Leaves Little To The Imagination

 Dasha asked her followers to rate her bikini in the caption.

-Many comments came from from admirers who raved over how hot she looked in the photos, and a few followers rated the swimsuit.
+Many comments came from admirers who raved over how hot she looked in the photos, and a few followers rated the swimsuit.

 “Every time you always look beautiful,” one Instagram user gushed.